School employers: Employee eligibility for unemployment benefits

 Step 2: In cell D2, enter your school district/institution’s Federal Employer Identification Number (FEIN).

-Step 4: List each employee under “Name of Employee” on the worksheet and answer the questions in columns B-O as appropriate (and only fill out K-O if answer to J is "No").
+Step 4: List each employee under “Name of Employee” on the worksheet and answer the questions in columns B-N as appropriate (and only fill out J-M if the answer to I is “No”).

 School Employer - a public or non-profit educational institution, including private, non-profit preschool providers, that offer an organized course of study and is approved by the Department of Education.
 It includes all K-12 schools and two- and four-year institutions of higher education.
 This definition also includes Educational Service Agencies, government entities which provide services to educational institutions.